Moments in Other Latitudes:

 —"Very simple, young man.
 I believe Uruguay is the only country in South America without yellow fever."

-I walked away in silence.
-I didn’t know whether to laugh or be grateful.
-That document I had gone to such lengths to obtain wasn’t even necessary.
-South Africa didn’t require the certificate because Uruguay posed no risk.
-Ironically, I’d been vaccinated to protect a country that didn’t need it… from another that didn’t require it either.
+I walked away quietly, unsure whether to laugh or give thanks.
+That much-troubled document turned out to be unnecessary.
+South Africa did not require the certificate because Uruguay posed no risk.
+Ironically, I had been vaccinated to protect one country that didn’t need it—from another that didn’t require it either.

 Part 3: Thailand: The Immunological Echo of an Old Lesson

-Moments later, it was my turn.
-I approached the same officer, who flipped through my Uruguayan passport with the same suspicious look:
+Moments later it was my turn.
+I walked up to the officer, who leafed through my Uruguayan passport, his expression still wary:

-The young officer hesitated.
-He consulted a more experienced colleague, who barely glanced up and nodded sternly, as if to say: *"You should know this."* The stamp came down with a sharp thud, followed by a dismissive *"Ok, ok"*, muttered without looking up.
+The young officer hesitated and turned to a senior colleague, who barely looked up before giving a curt nod, as though saying, “You should know this.”
+The stamp fell with a sharp thud, followed by a mumbled “ok, ok,” uttered without even glancing up.

-Tucked in a fold of my money belt was not the old 1995 certificate, but the one I’d renewed in 2018 while planning another trip to Thailand.
-I’d preferred to be cautious: my yellow fever vaccination card was still valid, though worn and frayed by time.
-Back in Montevideo, renewing it, I discovered—not without irony—that the paperwork cost the same as a new vaccination.
-I didn’t need the jab, just the stamp.
-But life has these little quirks: paying the same for ink as for a needle.
-Two continents, three decades… and the same story.
+What I found inside a hidden fold of my money belt was not the old 1995 certificate, but the document renewed in 2018 when I was planning another visit to Thailand.
+I had kept it out of prudence; the yellow fever card was still valid, though its edges bore the marks of time.
+Back in Montevideo, renewing it, I found not without irony that the paperwork cost as much as a new vaccination.
+I didn’t need the jab, only the stamp.
+Yet life has these small absurdities: paying the same for ink as for a needle.
+Two continents, three decades, and the same story.
 A nearly useless document… yet unforgettable.

 Epilogue: The Value of What’s Missing